 The Blend of Joviality and Grieving

-People in the Irish wake mix between celebration and tears.
-They would celebrate by drinking and eating a plenty of food.
-Besides, singing was part of the celebration as well as sharing entertaining and amusing stories about the departed person.
-Interestingly, they would play games too and have fun.
+People in the Irish wake shift between celebration and tears.
+They would celebrate by drinking and eating plenty of food.
+Singing was also part of the celebration as well as sharing entertaining and amusing stories about the departed person.
+Interestingly, people would play games too and have fun.

 Paying the Final Respects

 The morning of the funeral was everyone’s last chance to pay their respects to the departed person.
 On that day, they start placing the body in a coffin.
 They bring the coffin outside the house in order to take it to the graveyard.
 It is the time when the mourners kiss the dead goodbye and bid their farewell.

 Even though people in the cities rarely do the Irish wake, they still respect it.
 Does that mean that people in modern times are no longer familiar with the wakes?
 No, they’re still familiar with the custom; in fact, there is an updated version of the tradition as well.

-The Irish Wake Memorial Service
+The Irish Wake Memorial Service or Funeral Recption

 Traditions of the Modern Version of the Irish Wake